phucty/mtab_tool/docs/mtab.md

 |-- cpa.csv (The relation between two columns in the format of [table ID, column 1, column 2]
 ```

-Note that: After processing the data and return the annotation, we will delete your data immediately.
+Note that: After processing your tables, we will delete your data immediately.

 ### Examples:
 Making annotations for two tables in [mytable.zip](mytables.zip).